 NEW LINE SEEKS DIVERSE CASTS

-FOR THREE MUSICALS IN ITS 2024-25 SEASON
+IN ITS 2026-27 SEASON

 New Line is always looking for casts that are diverse in terms of race, body type, age, etc., people who are intelligent, fun, fearless, singing actors.
 We are very eager to cast actors of color, and we are open to cross-gender casting.
 We do not cast anyone under 17.